-Underlying resident fees are balanced between private and public sources, with a deliberate bias towards the former.
-Census data from our tenants shows private sources contribute to 67% of fee revenue, with 49% being fully private and 18% from "top-up" payments where residents pay over and above that which the Local Authority funds for them.
-33% of residents are wholly publicly funded.
+Census data from our tenants show that 73% of residents are privately-funded, with 50% being fully private and 23% from "top up" payments where residents pay over and above that which the Local Authority funds for them.
+27% of residents are wholly publicly funded.

-Geographically, Yorkshire & the Humber remains the largest region by asset value, at 24%.
+Geographically, Yorkshire and the Humber remains the largest region by asset value at 25%.